jtdean67/foodbookoutline/prelim_outline.md

-# 1. The Manhattan Problem: No "ethnic food" quite right
+# 1. The Manhattan Problem and the Ratatouille effect

 ### Manhattan considered to have the "best" food in the world